 2. Lack Of Sufficient Skills

 Employees don’t have the skills they need to do their job effectively.
 For instance, they are unable to complete crucial tasks that involve more advanced skill sets.
 This might be because employees haven’t received the online training resources they require to build these vital skills.
 One remedy for this training gap is to provide microlearning online training activities that focus on specific abilities, such as brief branching scenarios or serious games that allow them to hone communication skills by interacting with virtual customers.
-You can also conduct periodic qualitative assessments to see how they apply their skills in real-world situations and then provide online training resource recommendations.
+You can also conduct periodic qualitative assessments to see how they apply their skills in real-world situations and then provide training resource recommendations.

 3. Poor Task Performance

-Employees are struggling to complete work tasks or they simply don’t know how to apply the skills they have acquired from their online training on the job.
+Employees are struggling to complete work tasks or they don’t know how to apply the skills they have acquired from their online training on the job.
 This leads to poor customer service, low sales figures, and safety risks.
 Conduct task analysis and observations to identify training gaps, then provide employees with real-world activities.
 For instance, simulations that allow them to review every step of the task and correct performance behaviors.
-Real-world examples, stories, and online training videos are also great additions to your task-based online training program.
+Real-world examples, stories, and training videos are also great additions to your task-based corporate training program.

 4. Outdated Compliance Knowledge